The Adults in Scouting

 The Trustee Board must also:

-• Appoint Administrators, Advisers, and Co-opted members of the Executive Committee.
+• Appoint Administrators, Advisers, and Co-opted members of the Trustee Board.

 • Approve the Annual Report and Annual Accounts after their examination by an appropriate auditor, independent examiner or scrutineer.

-• Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with the District Executive Committee; and if a registered charity, to the appropriate charity regulator if the regulator’s rules require it.
+• Present the Annual Report and Annual Accounts to the Scout Council at the Annual General Meeting; file a copy with the District Trustee Board; and if a registered charity, to the appropriate charity regulator if the regulator’s rules require it.
 (See Rule 13.3)

-• Maintain confidentiality with regard to appropriate Executive Committee business.
+• Maintain confidentiality with regard to appropriate Trustee Board business.

 • Where staff are employed, act as a responsible employer in accordance with Scouting’s values and relevant legislation.